Do you remember those movie nights growing up, where the sound and smell of freshly popped corn made the movie and family get together so much nicer?

 Ideally, we shouldn’t have to worry about our food.
 I feel that food manufacturers should really stop greed and go back to basics sooner rather than later.
 We need it, our earth needs it and so do our future generations.
 They need to start protecting what we once had– organic, sustainable, nourishing foods.

 I’m wondering what you think about certified organic vs Genetically Engineered popcorn.
+References

 Can you tell the difference?